 The Toula Pathway lights come in a variety of colours and are available from Wayfair.

-13. Wrap string lights around your favourite garden tree
+13. Adorn your favourite garden tree with string lights

 It may seem like it's ages away, but autumn and winter are just round the corner, and soon enough there won't be any leaves left on your favourite garden tree.
 Create a joyful winter accent in your garden by wrapping fairy lights all around its trunk and thicker branches.
 This look is especially suited to front gardens.